 Results of Riverside's sampling program show clusters of samples with gold concentrations greater than 0.3 g/t Au which clearly confirm the presence of the above-mentioned gold zones.
-Importantly, gold mineralization at Cecilia is seen to be widespread, occurring over an area that is roughly 1,200 metres by 400 metres, and it is also found over an elevation range of more than 400 metres.
+Importantly, gold mineralization at Cecilia is seen to be widespread, occurring over an area that is roughly 1,200 metres by 400 metres, and it is also found over an elevation range of more than 400 metres providing numerous exploration targets.

-Highlights of the exploration results reported from the first-phase exploration program by the Company include:
+Highlights of exploration results reported from the Company's first-phase exploration program include:

-- Thirty-three (33) of the 91 samples collected at Cecilia (approximately 36% of the total) yielded gold assays greater than 0.5 g/t gold (Au), with five samples assaying greater than 3 g/t Au. - 8.0 and 9.7-metre-wide zones of gold mineralization at the North Breccia Zone that averaged 3.90 g/t Au and 1.18 g/t Au, respectively (as reported in the Company's news release dated July 25, 2017) - A 3.0 m wide zone of altered fault breccia located 400 m southwest of the North Breccia averaged 5.45 g/t Au - High-grade mineralization was found in quartz vein boulders found at the entrances to underground workings in the Central Zone; two samples yielded assays of 133.7 g/t Au with 87.8 g/t Ag and 58 g/t Au with 288 g/t Ag - Nineteen (19) of the 91 samples have silver contents greater than 100 g/t Ag; six of these samples yielded assays that were greater than 200 g/t Ag, with the maximum silver assay being 310 g/t Ag. - The silver-to-gold ratio of the epithermal mineralization increases as mineralized structures are sampled at progressively lower elevations, which is characteristic of some of the major epithermal Au-Ag mineral systems of Mexico.
+- Seventy-two (72) of the 406 rock samples collected by Riverside at Cecilia, approximately 18% of the total, yielded gold assays greater than 0.5 g/t gold, with 46 of the 406 samples assaying greater than 1.0 g/t Au. - At the North Breccia Zone one 8.0 and one 9.7-metre-wide zones of gold mineralization averaged 3.90 g/t Au and 1.18 g/t Au, respectively (see news release dated July 25, 2017) - A 3.0 m wide zone of altered fault breccia located 400 m southwest of the North Breccia averaged 5.45 g/t Au. - High-grade mineralization was found in quartz vein boulders found at the entrances to underground workings in the Central Zone; two samples yielded assays of 133.7 g/t Au with 87.8 g/t Ag and 58 g/t Au with 288 g/t Ag confirming the presence of high grade material at Cecelia. - Twenty-one (21) of the 406 Riverside rock samples yielded silver analyses greater than 100 g/t Ag; with the maximum silver value being 335 g/t Ag. - The silver-to-gold ratio of the epithermal mineralization is seen to increase as mineralized structures are sampled at progressively lower elevations, which is characteristic of some of the major epithermal Au-Ag mineral systems of Mexico, suggesting the potential for significant silver mineralization below the current exploration work.

-The Company's 2017 exploration program was successful in confirming the presence of multiple zones of gold mineralization at the Cecilia project, and its sampling results has enabled it to define specific drilling targets.
-Moreover, the selection of Riverside's drill targets was guided by gold assay data for surface and underground rock samples that were viewed in the context of a geological and exploration model developed for the Cerro Magallanes volcanic flow-dome complex.
-This model is based on other flow-dome complexes in Mexico where economically important ore systems are found (eg. La Pitarrilla, San Julian).
-Riverside's planned drill-holes have been designed to test the North Breccia, Central and East gold zones using borehole orientations that in most cases will be at least 90° to the azimuth directions of the historic drill-holes, i.e. the planned holes will be directed to the south or southwest instead of to the northwest.
-Many of the boreholes drilled in 1995 are interpreted to have been oriented subparallel to the main mineralized structures, consequently missing their targets.
-Some of Riverside's proposed drill-holes are designed to test deeper levels of the volcanic complex to explore for feeder structures that may control large epithermal quartz veins containing high-grade gold-silver mineralization such as was found in Central Zone boulders of epithermal quartz.
+The Company's 2017 rock-chip sampling program was successful in confirming the presence of multiple zones of gold mineralization at the Cecilia project, and has enabled the definition of specific drilling targets.
+Moreover, the selection of Riverside's drill targets was guided by gold assay data from surface and underground rock samples that were viewed in the context of a geological and exploration model developed for the Cerro Magallanes volcanic flow-dome complex.
+This model is based on other flow-dome complexes in Mexico where economically important precious metal ore systems are found (eg. La Pitarrilla, San Julian).

-A work permit application for a 20-borehole drilling program was submitted to Mexico's environmental agency, SEMARNAT.
-The permit application was approved by the agency in early October of 2017.
+A work permit application for a 20-borehole drilling program was submitted to Mexico's environmental agency, SEMARNAT and was approved by the agency in early October of 2017.
 Existing drill roads, with minor upgrading, will facilitate future drilling.